Syria – Southeast (Damascus, Daraa, as-Suwayda) November 1-3, 2019

 Damascus has a wealth of historical sites dating back to many different periods of the city’s history.
 Since the city has been built up with every passing occupation, it has become almost impossible to excavate all the ruins of Damascus that lie up to 2.4 m (8 ft) below the modern level.

-The historic city is in the shape of an oval with a horizontal diameter about 1.5 km and known as Damascus Straight Street, a Roman street (Decumanus Maximus or east–west main street).
+The historic city is in the shape of an oval with a horizontal diameter of about 1.5 km and is known as Damascus Straight Street, a Roman street (Decumanus Maximus or east-west main street).
 It was referred to in the conversion of St. Paul in Acts 9:11.
 Today, it consists of the street of Bab Sharqi and the Souk Medhat Pasha, a covered market.
 It is filled with small shops and leads to the old Christian quarter of Bab Tuma (St. Thomas’s Gate).
 The vertical diameter (Cardus Maximus) is about 1 km.
 The approximate area is 86.12 hectares (212.8 acres; 0.86 km2),

 House of Saint Ananias.
 Legend relates that Paul after leaving Jerusalem was initially persecuting Christians.
 In Damascus, Jesus appeared as an apparition, struck down Paul and blinded him, then asked “Why are you persecuting me?”
 Paul fasted for 3 days after which Ananias baptized Saul (who became Paul the Apostle) in this ancient under ground chapel that was the cellar of Ananias’s house.

-After that Paul preached in the name of Jesus in Damascus for 2 years and then traveled through Turkey and Greece finally reaching Rome where he was beheaded.
+After that, Paul preached in the name of Jesus in Damascus for 2 years and then traveled through Turkey and Greece finally reaching Rome where he was beheaded.

 We walked along the Straight Street, now a fairly narrow, one-way driving street with endless traffic.
 In the narrow area between the street and sidewalk are the remnants of many original Roman columns.
 Ground scanning radar has shown there are 653 columns approximately 6m below street level.
-There are many interesting things on the street: crumbling palaces, a park commemorating the 1915 Syrian Genocide Sayfo (Armenians killed by Turks in Syria), a Roman triumphal arch and a 13th century minaret with no mosque.
+There are many interesting things on the street: crumbling palaces, a park commemorating the 1915 Syrian Genocide Sayfo (Armenians killed by Turks in Syria), a Roman triumphal arch and a 13th-century minaret with no mosque.

 Cathedral of the Dormition of Our Lady, the Catholic cathedral of Melkite Greek Church.

-Citadel of Damascus built (1076–1078) and (1203–1216) by Turkman warlord Atsiz ibn Uvaq, located in the northwest corner of the Old City.
+Citadel of Damascus was built (1076–1078) and (1203–1216) by Turkman warlord Atsiz ibn Uvaq, located in the northwest corner of the Old City.

 Azm Palace, built in 1749 as a residence for the Ottoman governor of Damascus As’ad Pasha al-Azm, it is a great example of Damacean domestic architecture.
 Covering 5,200 m2, it took 800 craftsmen two years to construct.
 All the stone is yellow/black/white and has inlaid marble designs on the arches, arches over the windows and façades.
 The haremlik is built as “gardens of paradise” as the women were unable to leave – trees, fountains.
 The summer house on the south had high peaked roofs and wind towers and the winter house faced the sun.
 The salamlik was for men only and hosted visitors.
-Since 1955 it has been a museum.Image result for Azm PalaceImage result for Azm PalaceImage result for Azm Palace
+Since 1955 it has been a museum.

 The Umayyad Mosque (Grand Mosque of Damascus), is one of the largest mosques in the world and also one of the oldest sites of continuous prayer since the rise of Islam.
 On this site previously was an Aramaic temple from 1000 BC, the Roman Temple of Jupiter from the 2nd century and in 314, Constantine built a Byzantine church here called St John the Baptist.
 A shrine in the mosque is said to contain the body of St. John the Baptist brought here from Jerusalem by Helen, Constantine’s wife.
 The Muslims peacefully occupied the church in 633 and in 665, half the church was converted into a mosque.
-In 705, the church and Temple of Jupiter were destroyed and the old stones used to build the rest of the mosque.
+In 705, the church and Temple of Jupiter were destroyed and the old stones were used to build the rest of the mosque.

-Enter the huge courtyard, the west wall area has marvelous green/gilded mosaics full of citrus trees, palaces and buildings.
+Enter the huge courtyard, the west wall area has marvellous green/gilded mosaics full of citrus trees, palaces and buildings.
 The mosaics cover the upper wall, under the arches and the octagonal treasure house on the edge of the courtyard.
-Also in the courtyard are a clocks dome and a dome over the fountain in the middle of the courtyard.Image result for umayyad mosque damascusImage result for umayyad mosque damascus
+Also in the courtyard are a clock dome and a dome over the fountain in the middle of the courtyard.

 The mosque is gigantic – 157m long, 97m wide and with 3 naves as in a church, one of them for the women.
-The dome sits in the middle (like a Latin Cross) with the intricate mihrab and carved marble minbar.Image result for umayyad mosque damascus
+The dome sits in the middle (like a Latin Cross) with the intricate mihrab and carved marble minbar.

 On the outside, the entire west wall is from the original Roman temple with a Roman gate embedded in the wall.
-The 12th century Jesus minaret is where Jesus is supposed to appear in the “End of Days”.
+The 12th-century Jesus minaret is where Jesus is supposed to appear in the “End of Days”.
 The Al-Arous (bride) minaret has an astronomical clock.

-A large courtyard on the north has multiple limestone Roman columns and the original 4th century Christian bell tower, now a minaret.
+A large courtyard on the north has multiple limestone Roman columns and the original 4th-century Christian bell tower, now a minaret.
 This courtyard fronts the mausoleum.

-Mausoleum of Saladin, built in 1196, the resting place and grave of the medieval Muslim Ayyubid Sultan Saladin is located in the gardens just inside the west courtyard of the mosque.
+Mausoleum of Saladin, built in 1196, is the resting place and grave of the medieval Muslim Ayyubid Sultan Saladin are located in the gardens just inside the west courtyard of the mosque.
 Saladin defeated the Crusaders in 1186 and died 7 years later.
 In 1898, Kaiser Wilhelm of Germany built and empty marble sarcophagus in the shrine.

-Temple of Jupiter built by the Romans, beginning during the rule of Augustus and completed during the rule of Constantius II.
-Previously a temple dedicated to Hadad-Ramman, the god of thunderstorms and rain.
-At the entrance of Al-Hamidiyah Souq.Image result for temple of jupiter damascus
+Temple of Jupiter was built by the Romans, beginning during the rule of Augustus and completed during the rule of Constantius II.
+Previously a temple was dedicated to Hadad-Ramman, the god of thunderstorms and rain.
+At the entrance of Al-Hamidiyah Souq.

 Al-Hamidiyah Souq, built (1780–1884) during the reign of Sultan Abdul Hamid I, the largest and the central souk in Syria, located inside the old walled city of Damascus next to the Citadel and across the square from the Um.
-The souq is about 600 meters long and 15 meters wide, and is covered by a 10 meter tall metal arch.
+The souq is about 600 meters long and 15 meters wide and is covered by a 10-meter tall metal arch.

 Bakdash Ice Cream Shop.
 In the souq, it dates from 1895 – the soft ice cream is scooped out of tubs and served with sliced pistachio nuts.